Undergraduate Student Loans

 Even if they meet the requirements above, the following people may not guarantee a loan:

 The documents below are required for an Undergraduate Student Loan.
-Once you have completed or collected all the documents below and have all necessary signatures, contact the HFLS office at (212) 687-0188 to set up an in-person loan interview.
-Please bring the following documents with you to your scheduled interview.
+Once you have completed or collected all the documents below and have all necessary signatures, contact the HFLS office at Loan@HFLS.org to schedule a loan interview, which will be conducted via phone or video (Zoom) call.
+Please submit the following documents to HFLS prior to your interview.

 From the borrower: